 Difference Between Mold and Bloom on Chocolate?

 It is common to assume that the white chalky surface of chocolate is mold.
 Improper storage or age can cause separation of ingredients.

 In the rare instance of mold on chocolate, it is typically a green mold growth.
 If you see any green growing on the chocolate, toss it out.
 This usually never happens as chocolates are usually packaged and sealed.

-White mold looks fuzzy and grows above the surface of foods.
-The chalky streaks that sometimes rise on chocolates are not fuzzy.
+White mold looks fuzzy or webby and grows above the surface of foods.
+The chalky streaks that sometimes appear on chocolates are not fuzzy.

 Sugar and fat bloom are common occurrences in chocolate especially if left unsealed.
 The outside of a chocolate bar is more likely to be discolored from bloom than from mold.